Chaotic and Thermal Aspects in the Highly Excited String S-Matrix: Total number of states

 \subsection{Number of states with fixed polarizations}

-In our calculation we choose the DDF photon momenta of both the HES states are parallel.
-We also fix the polarization vectors of these photons.
-All the DDF photons for HES$_1$ have polarization $\lambda_1$ and similarly all the DDF photons for HES$_2$ have polarization $\lambda_2$.
-Here $\lambda_1$ and $\lambda_2$ both are fixed by kinamatic choice.
-Number of microstates in the process involving $2$ HES states (Having level $N_1$ and $N_2$ respectively) is then given by,
+In our calculation we have chosen the DDF photon momenta of both the $\ket{HES}$ states to be parallel.
+Now, we also fix the polarization vectors of these photons: $\ket{HES_1} (\ket{HES_2})$ photons having polarization $\lambda_1 (\lambda_2)$ which get fixed kinematically.
+The number of microstates in the process involving two $\ket{HES}$ states (levels $N_1$ and $N_2$ respectively) is then given by,